openharmony/docs/en/application-dev/reference/apis/js-apis-ability-context.md

 # AbilityContext

+> **NOTE**
-> **NOTE**<br/>
+>
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs of this module can be used only in the stage model.

 Implements the ability context.
 This module is inherited from **Context**.